mozilla-conduit/suite/README.md

 ### Usage

 You can use each app from its local repository.
-For example, to run the phabricator-extensions code from a local repository instead of the `mozilla/phabext` image,
+For example, to run the phabricator code from a local repository instead of the `mozilla/phabext` image,

 ```